Arkansas surrogacy laws & gestational process guidelines

 Pre-birth parentage orders are issued to married couples or single intended parents when at least one is genetically related to the child.
 For unmarried couples, only the intended parent who is biologically related to the child will be granted a pre-birth order.
 The non-biological intended parent must then complete a second-parent adoption outside the state to secure legal parental rights.

-Q: Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in Arkansas?
+Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in Arkansas?

-A: Yes.
+Yes.
 Surrogacy contracts, both compensated and altruistic, are enforceable in Arkansas.

-Q: Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in Arkansas?
+Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in Arkansas?

-A: No. There are no additional laws for international intended parents who complete a surrogacy in Arkansas.
+No. There are no additional laws for international intended parents who complete a surrogacy in Arkansas.
 It is important, however, that intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

-Q: When do Intended Parents Need to Complete an Adoption After Birth?
+When do Intended Parents Need to Complete an Adoption After Birth?

-A: For unmarried same-sex or heterosexual couples, only the intended parent who is biologically related to the child will be granted a pre-birth order and the non-biological intended parent must then complete a second-parent adoption outside the state to secure his or her legal parental rights.
+For unmarried same-sex or heterosexual couples, only the intended parent who is biologically related to the child will be granted a pre-birth order, and the non-biological intended parent must then complete a second-parent adoption outside the state to secure his or her legal parental rights.
 Arkansas courts do not grant second-parent adoptions to same-sex couples.

 Stepparent adoptions are available to married heterosexual couples who are unable to obtain a pre-birth parentage order.

-Q: Does Arkansas Allow Second-Parent Adoptions?
 Who Would Need to Complete a Second-Parent Adoption vs. a Stepparent Adoption (If Applicable)?

-A: Yes.
+Yes.
 Arkansas does allow second-parent adoptions.
 Second-parent adoptions are usually required when a partner in an unmarried couple does not have a genetic connection to his/her child born via surrogacy.

 When intended parents are married but one of the partners is not genetically related to the child, if they cannot obtain a pre-birth order, they can usually complete a stepparent adoption post-birth.

-Little Rock, AK
+Little Rock, AR

 k@kmcleodlaw.com